ibmresilient/resilient-community-apps/fn_isitPhishing/README.md

 # Resilient Integration with IsItPhishing
-**This package contains two functions that calls the Vade Secure IsItPhishing Webservice API to analyze a URL or to analyze an HTML document.
-Also included are an example workflow and rule for each function**
+**This package contains two functions that call the Vade Secure IsItPhishing Webservice API to analyze a URL or to analyze an HTML document.
+Also included are 3 example workflows and rules to demonstrate how to invoke and use the functions.**

  ![screenshot](./screenshots/isitPhishing-url-function.png)
  ![screenshot](./screenshots/isitPhishing-url-preprocess.png)